YoshiHK/Rhythm-Game-Assistant/Phase 6 - Hardening and Scaling/Lifecycle/README.md

-# Phase 6 — Lifecycle Management
+# Phase 6 — Lifecycle Management Layer

 The Lifecycle Management layer governs **model and deployment state** as part of Phase 6 (Platform Hardening and Scale).